Pablo Galdames (footballer, born 1996)

-Pablo Ignacio Galdames Millán (/es/; (Note: In isolation, Galdames is pronounced /es/.) born 30 December 1996) is a Chilean professional footballer who plays as a defensive midfielder for Independiente.
+Pablo Ignacio Galdames Millán (/es/; (Note: In isolation, Galdames is pronounced /es/.) born 30 December 1996) is a Chilean professional footballer who plays as a defensive midfielder for Spanish club Burgos CF.

 Club career

 On 31 August 2021, the last day of the 2021 summer transfer window, Galdames joined Serie A club Genoa on a deal until 2024.

-On 31 January 2023, Galdames was loaned to Cremonese.
+On 31 January 2023, he was loaned to Cremonese.

 On 5 February 2024, Galdames moved to Brazil and joined Vasco da Gama until December.

-In 2025, Galdames returned to Argentina after his stint with Vélez Sarsfield and signed with Independiente on a two-year contract.
+In 2025, he returned to Argentina after his stint with Vélez Sarsfield and signed with Independiente on a two-year contract.

+On 23 January 2026, Galdames was announced at Spanish Segunda División club Burgos CF on an 18-month contract.